robthompson16/support-for-early-career-teachers/content/ucl/year-1-engaging-pupils-in-learning/autumn-week-3-ect-research-and-practice-summary.md

 are all familiar with their roles, as this is a strategy that has been modelled for them regularly and the roles are swapped around.

-Imogen's role is to listen and provide direction if they struggle with any aspects.
+Imogen’s role is to listen and provide direction if they struggle with any aspects.
 Today, Imogen is going to read the text aloud as the pupils take their roles.
 In this way, she will model how a fluent reader uses volume, tone, expression and modulation when they read, recognising that spoken